MicrosoftDocs/winrt-api/windows.devices.humaninterfacedevice/hidnumericcontroldescription_unit.md

 # Windows.Devices.HumanInterfaceDevice.HidNumericControlDescription.Unit

 ## -description

-Retrieves the unit associated with the given numeric control.
+Gets the unit associated with the given numeric control.

 ## -property-value

 The report unit.

 ## -remarks